 On the other hand, the list of photo editing software that you can use TIF files with is much smaller.

-Tiff Splitter and Tiff Combiner are the two most popular ones but there are likely plenty of other smaller software out there that will also work.
+Tiff Splitter and Tiff Combiner are the two most popular ones, but there are likely plenty of other smaller software out there that will also work.

-Pros And Cons Of TIF Format
+Pros and Cons of the TIF Format

 We’ve already established why TIF-format images are so desirable in the world of graphic design and image publishing.

 They are very well-suited to post-production and can be scaled up to a very large size without compromising quality too much.

 Therefore, if you need to print images in large sizes, having those images in digital TIF files will often be beneficial for you.